Online Homeland Security Degree Programs

 Choose Career Training According to Professional Goals

-No matter which degree program you select for your homeland security career, you'll complete universal or "core" college courses in subjects including math, English, humanities, and social and physical sciences as well as more specific courses in public relations, public safety system integration, critical incident management, organizational research, and terrorism preparedness.
+No matter which law or criminal justice program you select for your homeland security career, you'll complete universal or "core" college courses in subjects including math, English, humanities, and social and physical sciences as well as more specific courses in public relations, public safety system integration, critical incident management, organizational research, and terrorism preparedness.
 Due to the wide variety of job opportunities within the category of homeland security, career training requirements can vary from completion of some college work through graduate degrees in fields including criminal justice, psychology, public administration, medicine, and public safety.
 Rapid changes in law enforcement, international affairs, and technology suggest that you'll likely continue your career training while working.
 Law enforcement and governmental agencies often provide tuition assistance benefits for employees who want to advance their careers.

 Homeland Security Jobs Require Interpersonal and Organizational Skills